Best Time to Start a Business/Company

 7. Do it today : You can try to pick the best time to start a business.
 When you are old, young, rich, poor, fat, thin, with hair or balding.
 But any attempt to do so won’t make you more or less likely to succeed.
 Entrepreneurs come in all sizes, shapes, ages and colors.
 And, believe it or not, our country doesn’t have a monopoly on business creation.
 Great businesses have been created in times of prosperity.
 Great businesses have been started when we the country was facing its darkest hours and the entrepreneur was at her lowest low.
 If you’re reading this story, you’re interested in starting your own business.
 And if you are reading to the end (yes, you!
 I’m talking about you!), you’re about to jump and seriously consider it.
 Why else would you read 1,500 words about a topic you weren’t passionate about?
 So let me make it simple for you—the best time to start a business is TODAY not tomorrow.
 Not in two weeks.
 Not after you get promoted, pregnant, married, or your MBA.
 TODAY!
 You’re not getting any younger.
 Your life is not getting any simpler.
 See that cliff in front of you that you’re scared to go over?
 Run up to it once again.
 But this time, actually jump.
 What you will find below is the life you wanted to live and all you need to do is get over the fear that’s keeping you back.
 I’m going to be answering questions on this topic in my column.
 So please ask anything you’d like about starting a company in the comments below.

-JVmorris is a technology and business consultancy Service Company with over 7 years experience on bespoke technology- mobile and web applications, and with various service offerings with the mission of helping businesses grow.
+JVmorris is a technology and business consultancy Service Company with over 7 years experience on bespoke technology- mobile, web applications, and various business solution services with the goal of making your business- what you do or plan to do succeed.